 Here is a closeup look at the song:

 This piano arrangement breaks several musical "rules" - parallel 5ths and octaves are a no-no, generally; they call too much attention to those dominant tones, or are heard too strongly.

-However, they also give something like a "medieval" feeling to a piece of music, and some atmosphere, and that is what I wanted with this song.
+However, they also give something like a "medieval" or even "ancient" feeling to a piece of music, and some atmosphere, and that is what I wanted with this song.